Sydney School of Arts building

-The Sydney School of Arts building, now the Arthouse Hotel, is a heritage-listed meeting place, restaurant and bar, and former mechanics' institute, located at 275–277a Pitt Street in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The Sydney School of Arts building, now the Arthouse Hotel, is a heritage-listed meeting place, restaurant and bar, and former mechanics' institute located at 275–277a Pitt Street in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
 It was designed by John Verge and built from 1830 to 1861.
 It is also known as Sydney Mechanics' School of Arts.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Sydney Mechanics' School of Arts traces its origins to Scotland.
 In 1800, at the Anderson Institute in Glasgow, George Birkbeck had been appointed Professor of Natural Philosophy.
 He started giving free talks to working men (then called mechanics).
-Over the course of the next 20 years these became increasingly popular so in 1821 he opened the first Mechanics' Institute in Glasgow.
-In the same year a School of Arts was opened in Edinburgh.
-The aims of both were identical, the diffusion of scientific and other useful knowledge to the working classes.
+Over the course of the next 20 years, he became increasingly popular in the area because of this.
+As a result, in 1821, he opened the first Mechanics' Institute in Glasgow.
+In the same year, a School of Arts was opened in Edinburgh.
+The aims of both were identical: the diffusion of scientific and other types of knowledge to the working class.

 In 1830 in Colonial New South Wales, John Dunmore Lang, a Presbyterian minister, had ambitions to build an Australian College in Sydney.
 For this he needed craftsmen so he dispatched his colleague, Henry Carmichael (also a Presbyterian minister in the colony) to Scotland to recruit men to build this college.
 In 1831 The Stirling Castle sailed from Glasgow to Sydney and on the voyage out Carmichael gave classes to these "mechanics" with the aim of them forming the nucleus of a Mechanics' Institute in Sydney.
 They arrived on 13 October 1831 and 18 months later the Sydney Mechanics' School of Arts was founded on 22 March 1833.
 The aims and objectives of this institution were the intellectual improvement of its members and the cultivation of literature, science and art.
 In the years that followed classes and courses in the entire range of liberal arts and sciences were held for both men and women and the SMSA flourished for many years.

 Early lectures covered chemistry, history and astronomy, but also more quotidian topics such as the principles of taste, the choice of a horse and vulgarities in conversation.
 Classes, quickly thrown open to women, covered everything from elocution to "simple surgery in 20 lessons".
 The Rev Samuel Marsden was a member, future Prime Minister Sir Edmund Barton a debater, explorer Ludwig Leichhardt a lecturer.
 For almost a century the school, temperate, Protestant and Masonic in tone, flourished.

 The mid 1820s saw the rise of a movement for education in colonial New South Wales.
 And as was traditionally the case, much educational activity was undertaken by the churches, amidst sectarian disputes.
 Learned and philanthropic individuals - whether catholic or Protestant - were to participate rigorously in these developments.
 But as it generally occurred, a large portion of the funds for educational schemes came from public finances.